 Just for signing for a Global Poker account, players will receive 5,000 Gold Coins.
 From there, you can start purchasing Gold Coins at your leisure.

 Now, if you’re new to Global Poker, what you need to know is that the site operates on a sweepstakes model.
 So, you buy Gold Coins for real money, but these Gold Coins are not redeemable or withdrawable.
-Instead, the pieces that you can cash out are called $weeps Cash.
+Instead, the pieces that you can cash out are called $weeps Coins.